hazieon/matchSoc-front/README.md

 It's a match!
 A one week, full-stack group project to build an application for matching professional mentors from the tech field to code-learning School of Code bootcampers.
 We built this on week 8 of the School of Code bootcamp.
-We used JavaScript, React.js, Node.js.
+For technologies, We used JavaScript, React.js, Node.js.
 We did daily standups and retrospectives each day and ended the week by presenting our application to a live panel of guest judges.

 ### View the deployed application: